Skiftstar/JumpLeague/README.md

 You can find a list of potionTypes [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionType.html) (Please keep in mind that this list is for 1.15.2 so some potion effects may not exist in 1.12.2)

 If you don't know the spigot Item Materials, you can find a list of them [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html) (once again, keep in mind that this list is for 1.15.2 so some items may not exits in 1.12.2)

+### Messages Config

+You can also customize all of the messages the plugin outputs.

+To do this, just go into the messages config (messages.yml) and have fun.
+Keep in mind that color codes work as well